Grow Vertical? Pros and Cons

 Soft Secrets

 Vertical growing systems look like something out of a sci-fi film, in-fact some are actually used by NASA.
-They’re ingenious and a real sign of how progressive indoor growing has become.
-If you’re an experienced grower who is lacking in floor space, they might just be worth considering.....
+They’re ingenious and a real sign of how progressive indoor growing can be.
+If you’re an experienced grower who is lacking in floor space, they might just be worth considering.
+In this article, let's see the pros and cons of vertical cannabis grow systems.

 At its most basic, stacking a few plants around the edge of your horizontal grow room to soak up the spare light is an effective method of vertical growing.
 But in this instance, we are talking vertical systems.